nuejs/nue/packages/nuejs.org/docs/index.md

 [define]
   #### Asset hot-reloading
-  A feature that instantly applies changes across all asset types—content, data, layouts, styles, and components—for faster, smoother development.
+  A feature that instantly applies changes across all asset types — content, data, layouts, styles, and components — for faster, smoother development.

   #### Turbolinking
   A technique that speeds up navigation by loading pages with AJAX, enabling faster transitions without full page reloads.